 This course involves deep and critical thinking, so participants should:

+It is suitable for people who are new to the training and Movment Learning Catalyst Programme participants, even if they have attended a previosu version of the training.
 We will select participants to bring together a range of people from diverse movements and across Europe to share and learn from each other – and we will also draw in presentations and seminar contributions virtually.

 We will explore:

 - How different social engagement practices intersect with each other

 - How to increase the collective impact of our work

 - How to build campaigns, organisations and movements geared towards systemic change

 - How to build alliances and transversal strategies and increase our collective impact